How to care for your Carnivorous Plant

 Your Pitcher Plant will greatly benefit from added humidity.
 They can tolerate lower humidity, but will often stop growing new pitchers and you might see some die-off of existing pitchers.
 You can add humidity for your pitcher plant by misting them, adding a humidifier nearby, or using a pebble tray.

-Your Pitcher Plant will grow best in temperatures above 50 degrees.
+Your Pitcher Plant will grow best in temperatures above 50°F.

 Your plant does not need any fertilizer, as it gains nutrition from the insects it traps and digests.
 Using fertilizer can actually harm your plant as it is not used to living in nutrient-rich soils.

-Your Pitcher Plant is mildly toxic and may cause digestive issues if ingested.
+Your Pitcher Plant is mildly toxic to humans and pets if ingested.

 If you do not have many insects in your home and want to give them a little treat, you can feed them a recently dead or live insect such as a fly, roach, or spider once every month.
 Make sure that the insect fits into the pitcher easily.